ryoukaip/Calculator-React-Native/README.md

 # About
-This is a simple calculator app created using React Native.
+This is a simple calculator app created using React Native & Expo.
 The CSS is broken so it's only works with 18:9 (or longer) aspect ratio.

 # Dependencies
 Node.js LTS